100+ Fun Things to Do With Kids at Home (All Ages)

 33. Create a family tree together.

-34. Let your kids write and direct a stop-motion movie.
-Learn how it works here.
+34. Let your kids write, direct and film a short movie.

 35. Learn and play a new card game.